MaazSiddiqi/mnist-classifier-from-scratch/README.md

 ## How to Run

 1. Clone this repository
-2. Configure network architecture, epochs, and leraning rate in `main.py`
+2. Configure network architecture, epochs, and learning rate in `main.py`
 3. Run `python3 main.py` in the root directory of this repository

 ## How it Works